Types of Car Seats: A Buyer’s Comprehensive Guide

 Types of Car Seats

-- An infant car seat provides the perfect fit for infants and small babies.
+- Infant seats provide the perfect fit for infants and small babies.

 - Most models can comfortably accommodate babies from as small as 4 pounds and up to 40 pounds.

-- They come with an infant insert to fit smaller babies and a 5-point harness system with front adjustments and straps.
+- They come with an infant insert to fit smaller babies.
+They also have a 5 point harness system with front adjustments and straps.
 Using a five point system is usually safer than a three point system.

 If your child becomes too tall before he becomes too heavy for this car seat, it’s time for a new one.
 You will need to get him a car seat appropriate for his height: the crown of your baby’s head should always be about one inch from the topmost shell of the car seat.
 The fit should be snug but not too restraining.
-The infant car seat may be already small for your baby if he exceeds the maximum height limit recommended by the manufacturer.
+The infant car seat may be small for your baby if he exceeds the maximum height limit recommendation.

 Convertible Car Seat

-- A convertible car seat has a similar harness to an infant’s car seat.
+- A convertible car seat has a similar restraint system to an infant’s car seat.

 All-In-One Car Seat